Adult ADHD Symptoms vs Burnout: How to Tell in Daily Life

 Burnout develops gradually through months or years of ongoing stress.
 Unlike ADHD, burnout symptoms get worse over time if you don't address the root causes.

-The burnout cycle follows a predictable pattern.
+The burnout progression follows a predictable pattern.
 You start feeling overwhelmed, then become emotionally exhausted, and finally feel detached from work or life.

 Early signs include feeling tired even after sleep and losing interest in things you used to enjoy.